History of the Seattle Seahawks: 2010

 In the playoffs' Wild Card match up, the Seahawks hosted the defending Super Bowl champion New Orleans Saints, who had previously beaten the Seahawks 34–19 in Week 11.
-Though they fell behind by 10 points on two separate occasions during the game, a 4-touchdown performance by Hasselbeck (two to Brandon Stokley) and an electrifying 67-yard touchdown run by Marshawn Lynch late in the game propelled the Seahawks to a stunning 41–36 upset over the Saints.
-The game also was noteworthy for a small earthquake produced by the enormous noise generated by the 12th Man (Seahawks fans) at Qwest Field.
-The "Beast-quake", as it was called, was a 67-yard breakaway touchdown run by Marshawn Lynch (Seattle's running back who earned the nickname "Beast Mode") which was the margin of victory.
-Reaction by the home crowd to the play resonated as seismic activity to local seismologists, thus earning the moniker.
-Lynch broke 9 tackles on the play and it was the winning touchdown.
-It was also Hasselbeck's final game there, where he had played from 2001 to 2010.
+Though they fell behind by 10 points on two separate occasions during the game, a 4-touchdown performance by Hasselbeck (two to Brandon Stokley) and an electrifying 67-yard touchdown run by Marshawn Lynch late in the game (a play which would come to be known around the league as the "Beast Quake" due to the small earthquake caused by the crowd's raucous reaction to the play) propelled the Seahawks to a stunning 41–36 upset over the Saints.
+It was also Hasselbeck's final home game in a Seahawks uniform, where he had played from 2001 to 2010.

-The Seahawks then traveled to Chicago for a rematch with the Bears in the divisional round, but as most experts predicted, the latter won the game easily: thanks to two passing touchdowns and two rushing touchdowns by Jay Cutler, the Bears jumped out to a 21-0 halftime lead and eventually defeated the Seahawks 35–24.
+The Seahawks then traveled to Chicago for a rematch with the Bears in the divisional round, but as most experts predicted, the latter won the game easily: thanks to two passing touchdowns and two rushing touchdowns by Jay Cutler, the Bears jumped out to a 21–0 halftime lead and eventually defeated the Seahawks 35–24.
 It marked the third time in five years that the Seahawks were eliminated in the divisional round, and the second time by the Bears.

 2011

 In 2011, the Seahawks let Hasselbeck go and made free agent acquisition Tarvaris Jackson their starting quarterback.
-The Seahawks opened 2-6 and then went on a 5–1 run capped by a big win against the Chicago Bears by a score of 38-14 pulling their record to 7-7.
-But, the Seahawks lost a home game against the San Francisco 49ers 19-17 and then lost to the Arizona Cardinals on the road in overtime.
-So, the team finished 7-9 which, unlike the previous year, wasn't enough to get them into the playoffs.
+Other notable additions included wide receiver Sidney Rice, tight end Zach Miller, and cornerback Brandon Browner, who had spent the last four years playing in the Canadian Football League.
+In the draft, the Seahawks' selections included linebacker K.J.
+Wright in the 3rd round, and cornerback Richard Sherman.
+They also signed rookie wide receiver Doug Baldwin as an undrafted free agent.

+The Seahawks opened the season 2–6, but went on a 5–1 run as the secondary of Browner, Sherman, and 2010 draftees Kam Chancellor and Earl Thomas established a hard-hitting identity, earning the collective nickname "The Legion of Boom".
+Baldwin finished the season as the team's leading receiver, catching 51 passes for 788 yards and 4 touchdowns.
+Unfortunately, the division was much stronger than in the previous year, and team finished the season with back-to-back division losses against the eventual NFC Champion San Francisco 49ers and the Arizona Cardinals.
+They once again finished the year 7-9, good enough this time for third place in the NFC West and out of the playoffs.